Floating or Fixed?

 The House of God is probably the best "dock" that we can tie our lives to.
 It is there that we find true meaning and purpose for our lives.
 It is there that we find the eternal Truth that will keep us from drifting aimlessly through life.
 It is there that we find friendships that sustain us through our toughest times.
 It is there that we are able to connect with the God who loves us and there we can see our lives invested in an eternal cause.

 The writer to the Hebrews put it like this: "This hope is a strong and trustworthy anchor for our souls.
 It leads us through the curtain into God's inner sanctuary."

 What are some "anchors" in your life?
 Is there something immovable that you have connected your life with?

-Annie and I are serving the Lord in Brazil.
+Annie and I are serving the Lord in the US, South America, and India.
 We are training leaders and helping build great local churches.
-Would you consider joining our team or a year-end gift to help us to continue having a powerful impact?
+Would you consider joining our team to help us to continue having a powerful impact?
 Just click here to get involved.
-Obrigdado!
+Thanks so much!